mahjongg2/ZX81plus38/README.md

 My current conclusion is that an unmodified WRX16 won't work as is, but note that with a small re-write of the WRX16 code, so that it uses the extra 16K RAM instead of an 8K RAM board, it should work.
 (see the issues section) I tried to contact Wilf, but so far he has not reacted to my e-mail.

+# The crystal for revision 1.9 ZX81+38 computers.
+If you have a ZX81+38 revision 1.9 PCB you will notice that it uses a SMT version of the 13MHz crystal.
+If you cannot find a SMT version (recognizable by the plastic carrier underneath it and flat pins bent sideways) then it is possible to use a pin through hole crystal, simply use a piece of paper and stick it over the wires, punching the wires throug the paper, then bending the wires outward, and cutting the wires off a few mm beyond the metal of the crystal.
+The paper isolates the pins from the metal base of the crystal. then solder the wires to the metal pads.